open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ### Objectives

 **Primary Objectives**: The defender places two Destroy objectives near their table edge.
 They must be 6 inches directly in front of their table edge and at least 6 inches from any other table edge or from each other.
 At the end of the 3rd round any destroyed Primary Objective is worth 3 Victory Points to the attacker and any surviving Primary Objective is worth 3 Victory Points to the defender.

+**Targets**: The defender should nominate one of the attackers ships before the game begins, they score 2 Victory Points if they destroy that ship before the end of Round 2, or 1 Victory Point in any subsequent turn.

+## Mission 3 - Crossed Paths

+### Battlefield

+Players take diagonally opposite corners and place an entry marker on it.

+### Objectives

+**Primary Objective**: Place one Scan Objective in the centre of the table and 4 more 9 inches away towards each of the corners of the table.
+Each Scan Objective is worth 1 Victory Point.

+**Secondary Objectives**: When any of the Primary Objectives have been secured they are replaced with Recover Objectives, each worth 2 Victory Points.

+**Targets**: Each player should nominate one of their own ships, they score 1 Victory Point if that ship survives to the end of the game.